MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/security-and-compliance.md

 ### Q: Do you comply with the data protection act in my country?

-A: It is the data controller's responsibility to comply with the data protection legislation that affects them.
+A: It's the data controller's responsibility to comply with the data protection legislation that affects them.
 Yammer has controls in place to facilitate data controllers' (individuals and companies) compliance with their data protection legislation.

 ### Q: Can we perform an on‐site visit or audit of your facilities?